simonsben/Dead-Drop/README.md

 ## Environment

-Project was developed using Java 13.
+Project was developed using Java 13 with no additional dependencies.